 The full ingredients list with measurements is listed in the printable recipe card at the bottom of the post.

-Prep for Baking.
-Add the fire roasted tomatoes, Worcestershire sauce, seasonings, and cooked rice.
-Stir together and remove from heat.
+- Add the fire roasted tomatoes, Worcestershire sauce, seasonings, and cooked rice.
+Stir, remove from heat.

-Stir in 1/2 cup of the shredded cheese until incorporated.
+- Stir in 1/2 cup shredded cheese, then top with the remaining shredded cheese.

 Recipe Tips & Notes